Key Takeaways

 - Regular internal audits and staff training strengthen compliance and reduce risk.

 For HR teams managing a Certificate of Sponsorship (CoS) under the Skilled Worker route or other sponsored visa categories, adherence to compliance requirements is critical.
-Failure to meet obligations can result in penalties, licence suspension, or complete loss of the sponsor licence—directly impacting the organisation’s ability to hire overseas talent.
+Failure to meet obligations can result in penalties, licence suspension, or complete loss of the sponsor licence directly impacting the organisation’s ability to hire overseas talent.
+Check our guide on What happens when a Sponsored License is revoked.

 This article outlines the key compliance areas for HR professionals, focusing on monitoring, change reporting, and record-keeping.